Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

 An example of multiple notices and URLs in a policy section would look like:

 You can specify CRL Distribution Points (CDPs) for a root CA certificate in the CAPolicy.inf.
-After the CA has been installed you can configure the CDP URLs that the CA includes in each certificate issued.
-The URLs specified in this section of the CAPolicy.inf file are included in the root CA certificate itself.
+After installing the CA, you can configure the CDP URLs that the CA includes in each certificate issued.
+The root CA certificate shows the URLs specified in this section of the CAPolicy.inf file.

 Some additional information about this section: